Welcome to Personality Central

 That said; let’s look at what will possibly cause conflict with an ESTP, and how you can avoid it.

-ESTPs approach their work with light-heartedness, and they generally enjoy the things they put their hands to do.
+ESTPs approach their work with light-heartedness, and they enjoy the things they put their hands to do.
 They are also playful and fun, even when they are working.
 This can come across to others as putting pleasure before responsibility.
 This will cause the ESTP to feel misunderstood and possibly bitter.

 Understand that the ESTP is naturally more fun loving and spontaneous.
 However, it doesn’t mean that they do not take their work seriously as well.
 When faced as such, a gentle reminder to focus on the task at hand will be more than sufficient to put their focus back.

-ESTPs often enjoy independence of action and freedom to manoeuvre.
+ESTPs often enjoy the independence of action and freedom to manoeuvre.
 They need the space to operate and execute freely without being called into question all the time.

 They greatly value that independence that they’re given to achieve the tasks.
 However, if there’s micromanaging by their superiors, ESTPs find that stifling to their independent nature.
 If overdone, it will cause extreme frustration to the ESTP.